ITC-Water-Resources/actinius-gnssr/README.md

 3. ~~Allow writing of lz4 compressed files to the sdcard (to store nmea messages, and telemetry)~~
 4. Add functionality to upload nmea logs to an external server using the on board LTE chip
 5. (Bonus add functionality to to a remote over-the air update of the firmware)
+6. Read privacy sensitive settings from configuration file (such as upload passwords etc.)

 ## TODO:Hardware
 1. Assemble battery, charger and solar panel, and case